Government of India Act 1935: Act implementation

-The British government sent out Lord Linlithgow as the new viceroy with the remit of bringing the Act into effect.
-Linlithgow was intelligent, extremely hard-working, honest, serious and determined to make a success out of the Act.
+The British government sent out Lord Linlithgow as the new viceroy with the remit of bringing the act into effect.
+Linlithgow was intelligent, extremely hard-working, honest, serious and determined to make a success out of the act.
 However, he was also unimaginative, stolid, and legalistic, and found it very difficult to "get on terms" with people outside his immediate circle.

 After the 1937 provincial elections, provincial autonomy commenced.
 From that point until the declaration of war in 1939, Linlithgow tirelessly tried to get enough of the princes to accede to launch the Federation.
 In this, he received only the weakest backing from the Home Government, and in the end, the princes rejected the Federation en masse.
 In September 1939, Linlithgow simply declared that India was at war with Germany.
 Though Linlithgow's action was constitutionally correct, it was also offensive to much of Indian opinion that the Viceroy had not consulted the elected representatives of the Indian people before taking such a momentous decision.
 This led directly to the resignation of the Congress provincial ministries.

 From 1939, Linlithgow concentrated on supporting the war effort.

+Subsequent developments

+In section 274, the words " the East India Annuity Funds Act 1874 ", and section 284 of the act, were repealed by section 1 of, and the part IV of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.

+The whole act was repealed by section 1(1) of, and part VII of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.

+The whole act was repealed by section 1(1) of, and group 5 of part X of schedule 1 to, the Statute Law (Repeals) Act 1998, which came into force on 19 November 1998.